dolphinxx/fjs/fjs/README.md

 flutter drive --target=test_driver/app.dart --driver=test_driver/js_to_dart_test.dart
 ```

-**note:** you need an emulator or a real device for intergration tests.
+**note:** you need an emulator or a real device for integration tests.

+You can add `--device-id` to specify the device to run tests. eg: `--device-id=windows` to run tests on windows.